Hunminlee/Integrating-AI-HI---HRD/README.md

 This repository contains the code and datasets associated with the paper "Integrating Cross-Human Intelligence and Artificial Intelligence: Through Case Study in Organizational Management."

-The purpose of this work is to explore and classify competency levels within companies by leveraging AI-driven models trained on HRD (Human Resource Development) features.
+AI is revolutionizing HRD, traditionally managed by professionals.
+The integration of AI-powered tools in both industry and academia marks a significant shift.
+While AI enhances efficiency in tasks like training and development, its black-box nature poses challenges, particularly in transparency and trust.
+Our work addresses the gap between human expertise and AI in HRD by analyzing and interpreting advanced models on HRD tasks.
+Our findings highlight the importance of aligning AI decisions with expert knowledge, improving the transparency and reliability of AI in HRD.

 ## Repository Structure

-- `data/`: Contains the datasets used for training and testing the models.
+- `DNN_result/`: Contains the datasets used for training and testing the models.
 - `models/`: Includes the trained models and the scripts for training.
 - `notebooks/`: Jupyter notebooks for exploratory data analysis, feature extraction, and model evaluation.
 - `src/`: Source code for data preprocessing, model training, and evaluation.